Table of Contents

 Community of Christ scriptures speak profoundly, and in an attempt to convey the conviction of pacifism that I hold, I have compiled a list of scripture verses which I believe best convey what I believe to be wise action.

-Appendix: Scriptures On Peace
+Appendix: Scripture Verses On Peace

 All Bible verses are from the New English Translation (NET) unless otherwise specified.